How genetic info is changing the way that police operate—and how we all think about privacy

-In her new book “The Lost Family: How DNA Testing is Upending Who We Are,” journalist Libby Copeland looks at how home DNA testing has implications for families, for law enforcement, and for how we understand our own privacy and interconnectedness.
+In her new book “The Lost Family: How DNA Testing Is Upending Who We Are,” journalist Libby Copeland looks at how home DNA testing has implications for families, for law enforcement, and for how we understand our own privacy and interconnectedness.
 The mail-in spit kits Copeland writes about are sometimes known as “recreational,” to distinguish them from the genetic tests ordered by doctors, yet the technology’s repercussions can be far more than recreational.
 This excerpt, from a chapter exploring the use of quasi-public DNA databases like GEDmatch and FamilyTreeDNA to solve violent crimes and identify culprits including the alleged Golden State Killer, explores the tension between privacy and public safety.

 The use of genetic information to solve crimes, however worthy, has to be balanced with legitimate concerns on the side of protecting privacy, computational biologist and MyHeritage chief science officer Yaniv Erlich told me.
 The problem is one of trust.
 “Genetic information is essential if you want to advance precision medicine,” he said.
 “We have families, some of them I know personally, that genetics was able to help, to identify the cause of serious conditions.”
 But what if people were to stop trusting researchers to keep their information safe?
 “If we cannot recruit tens of thousands, maybe hundreds of thousands of people for these studies, we cannot help these people,” Erlich said.
 “We cannot use the power of the genetic revolution to empower our understanding.
 And that’s a huge missed opportunity.”